 The visit will take you from catacombs to the chapel of the church, to reach the majestic bell tower of 68 meters, to enjoy one of the panoramic views of Saint Emilion.
 The construction of the church dates from the end of the 11th century and from the beginning of the 12th century.
 Before that, prepare yourself to climb some 196 steps leading to the bell tower.

-Your first stop shall be in the Tourist office which located in the centre of the village and the lovely ladies will provide you with a map of the area showing the main attractions and castles around, plus information about guided tours, wine classes, wine tasting, places to eat and sleep.
-From there you can buy your ticket also for the access to the Monolithic church and its Catacombs.
+Your first stop shall be in the Tourist office which located in the center of the village and the lovely ladies will provide you with a map of the area showing the main attractions and castles around, plus information about guided tours, wine classes, wine tasting, places to eat and sleep.
+From there you can buy your ticket also for access to the Monolithic church and its Catacombs.
 Please note that the Church visit including catacombs is not accessible without a ticket.
 The guide only has the keys, opens the doors of the Church and delivers their secrets.
 Do not miss it! 🙂

-We start our sightseeing in the Monolithic church which externally looks small but you will not believe it’s size as soon as you step inside!
+We start our sightseeing in the Monolithic church which externally looks small but you will not believe it’s the size as soon as you step inside!
 It lays beside a small yard with charming cafes.

 We continue our stroll to the Belltower which at that moment was closed but we manage to reach the top of the village and admire its breathtaking views.

 If you travel by car there is another village entrance, on the back side named “La Porte Brunet”.
 From there, you can have some amazing panoramic view.

 Our steps lead to a wide range of artistic shops, vintage cafes and restaurants, patisseries, castles and numerous wine shops.